ACS Award In Colloid & Surface Chemistry

-Israelachvili, 64, was born in Tel Aviv, Israel.
-He received a B.A. in 1968 and a Ph.D. in 1971, both from the University of Cambridge, in England.
-After receiving the Ph.D., he remained in Cambridge at the Cavendish Laboratory for two more years as a postdoctoral fellow.
-In 1972, Israelachvili went to Stockholm University as a postdoctoral researcher for two years.
+The innovative, eye-opening atmosphere at Bell Labs, Bawendi says, drew him back there in 1988 for a postdoc.
+In 1990, he joined the faculty at MIT, where he is currently the Lester Wolfe Professor in Chemistry.

-In what began as his third postdoctoral fellowship, Israelachvili joined the Australia National University, where he remained as a research scientist for 12 years.
-In 1986, he was recruited to UC Santa Barbara, where he is currently a professor.
+Bawendi’s work has garnered countless awards, including the 2006 Ernest Orlando Lawrence Award in Materials Research from the Department of Energy.
+In 2007, he became a member of the National Academy of Sciences.

-Israelachvili will present his award address before the Division of Colloid & Surface Chemistry.
+Bawendi will present the award address before the Division of Colloid & Surface Chemistry.

 Join the conversation